Location of Services:

 HIV Case Management

 Those living with HIV disease and receiving HIV medical care are offered the services of case management.
 Today’s complex world often presents the need to navigate multiple civil and institutional impediments to accessing timely care and services.
-AIDS Care Group case managers help to access needed health insurance benefits, legal aid, transportation services, and housing.
+Case managers help to access needed health insurance benefits, legal aid, transportation services, and housing.

 Intensive Discharge Case Management